Coaching

 • Identify and leverage your strengths

-• Navigate the job market to identify fulfilling work that fits you well
+• Identify fulfilling work that fits you well

 • Develop networking strategies